Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/README.md

 #### - Download any versioned copy of your Source Code

   Useful for reverting, debugging, or retrieving your project history from a version.

+#### - Download the Self-Help Source Code

+  You can easily access the [Source Code](https://github.com/Self-Help-at-Wooster/Self-Help-at-Wooster-Webapp/tree/master/Self%20Help%20Open%20Source%20Editor%20Client/SourceCode) from GitHub, but this feature easily allows you to download it directly from your app.
+It always comes from the current version reflected on the Self-Help website.

 ### Upload